rezendi/ykarma/README.md

 ### But how can a single measure of reputation be meaningful across these different fields and communities?

-It probably can't -- though, again, this is all very experimental! -- so when coins are minted, they can be "tagged" with the set of interests/fields for the community in question, ranging from fairly specific ("Ethereum", "Consensys") to somewhat generic ("blockchain", "open source") to very generic ("tech").
+It probably can't -- though, again, this is all very experimental! -- so when coins are minted, they are "tagged" with the set of interests/fields for the community in question, ranging from fairly specific ("Ethereum", "Consensys") to somewhat generic ("blockchain", "open source") to very generic ("tech").
-Then, when vendors make rewards available, they can require coins with a given tag, e.g. "tech" coins to acquire tickets to a generic tech conference, or "blockchain" coins for a more specific conference.
+Then, when vendors make rewards available, they can require payment in karma coins with a given tag -- "tech" coins to acquire tickets to a generic tech conference, or "open source" coins for something more specific.

 ### Hang on.
 You're literally printing new money every week.
 Won't that lead to runaway inflation?